The Chan Zuckerberg Biohub invests $50 million in its first 47 research initiatives

 And while the Biohub isn’t the first to hand out cash to wet lab geeks in hopes of making life-altering discoveries, it’s not like the XPRIZE or some other sort of competition after the selection process is done.
 In fact, Scott tells us there’s much less emphasis on achieving goals and more on finding new insights — including in basic science that does not have to be disease-focused.

-He points to discoveries like CRISPR-Cas9 as a prime example of something that comes out of collaboration like what the Biohub provides.
+He points to discoveries like CRISPR-Cas9 as a prime example of something that comes out of this type of collaboration.
 “No one would have predicted it would be the actual key technology to most of the bold new innovations in healthcare that are coming down the line,” Scott said.

 In addition to the investigator program, the Biohub has a few other large-scale initiatives such as the Infectious Disease Initiative to discover new ways to fight dengue fever and Zika outbreaks, as well as the Cell Atlas, a global project to map the cells in the human body in hopes it unlocks certain causes of disease and potentially leads to new therapies.